THYROID TREATMENT: SURGERY

 The goal of thyroidectomy is to remove the abnormal thyroid tissue, leaving the normal adjacent tissue alone.

 This sounds straightforward, however, considering that the average hyperthyroid cat is a geriatric patient with special potential for high blood pressure and heart disease, quite a bit of patient preparation is necessary to reduce anesthetic risk.
-Radiotherapy has become the treatment of choice for feline hyperthyroidism but there are still plenty of areas without radiotherapy facilities and surgery is still performed.
+Radiotherapy has become the treatment of choice for feline hyperthyroidism largely because of its low-risk and low-stress nature (basically a few injections, a few days of boarding in the radiotherapy facility and some temporary home restrictions); however, there are plenty of areas that do not have nearby radiotherapy facilities and surgery is still performed.
+For pet families opting for surgery, it is important to understand the precautions needed and issues of concern.

 (original graphic by marvistavet.com)

 - First, a nuclear medicine scan (see radiotherapy page ) is done prior to surgery.
 This is very important as the scan will provide important information to the surgeon.
-For example, 20% of hyperthyroid cats will have active thyroid tissue in multiple areas (usually inside the chest).
-Surgery in this situation will be too complicated and another therapy should be selected.
+For example, 20% of hyperthyroid cats will have active thyroid tissue in areas besides their thyroid glands.
+In this situation, surgical removal of all the active tissue will be too complicated and a different therapy should be selected.
 The scan will identify this situation so that the patient can be spared an ineffective thyroidectomy.
 In another important situation, 10-30% of cats will only have one diseased thyroid lobe and only that lobe will require removal.
 It is important that the surgeon knows which lobe should be removed as it is likely not to be visually obvious.
 The scan will show clearly which lobes of the thyroid gland are diseased and should be removed.
 The importance of the pre-op scan cannot be over-emphasized.

 - Once the need for surgery has been established and the correct thyroid lobes have been identified, the next step is to stabilize the cat for surgery.
 Most hyperthyroid cats are elderly and have heart disease resulting from their thyroid condition.
 To set the patient on the road to recovery, the thyroid level is brought into the normal range with 2-4 weeks of oral medication (usually methimazole - see oral medication page).
-Alternatively, special heart medications (propranolol or other beta-blockers) are often used to compensate for the heart disease associated with hyperthyroidism especially in cats with resting heart rates greater than 220 beats per minute.
-After thyroid levels have normalized, it is important to watch for an exacerbation of renal disease as may be unmasked by the treatment of hyperthyroidism.
-Concurrent kidney problems complicates anesthesia and may even preclude the surgery.
+Alternatively, special heart medications (propranolol or other beta-blockers) can be used to compensate for the heart disease associated with hyperthyroidism especially in cats with resting heart rates greater than 220 beats per minute.
+Any blood pressure, heart disease, electrolyte imbalances (especially low potassium levels), or reduced kidney function must be identified and stabilized prior to surgery.
+After the cat has recovered from surgery and thyroid levels have normalized, it is important to watch for appearance of significant kidney disease as this may be unmasked by the treatment of hyperthyroidism.
+Concurrent kidney problems complicate anesthesia and may even preclude the surgery it is especially important to identify this problem and control it prior to surgery.

-Once the cat's thyroid level has been brought into the normal range, blood pressure and heart rate are controlled, and the kidney parameters are stable after all this has been accomplished, then surgery can be scheduled.
+Once the cat has been screened for concurrent problems and thyroid levels have been brought into the normal range, then surgery can be scheduled.
 Surgical complications include bleeding, damage to local nerves in the throat area, and issues relating to blood pressure and heart disease but, by far, the biggest concern is low blood calcium due to damage of the parathyroid glands that sit adjacent to the thyroid.
 See below for the advantages and disadvantage of treating hyperthyroidism surgically.

 ADVANTAGES OF SURGICAL TREATMENT: